FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 where := fluxaorm.NewWhere("Email = ?
 AND Age >= ?", "alice@example.com", 18)

-where.String() // returns: "Email = ?
+where.String() // "Email = ?
 AND Age >= ?"

-where.GetParameters() // returns: []interface{}{"fluxa@orm.dev", 18}
+where.GetParameters() // []any{"alice@example.com", 18}

-// update the first parameter
+// Update the first parameter (1-indexed)

 where.SetParameter(1, "bob@example.com")

-where.GetParameters() // returns: []interface{}{"lion@orm.io", 18}
+where.GetParameters() // []any{"bob@example.com", 18}

-// update all parameters
+// Replace all parameters

-where.SetParameters("elephant@orm.io", 20)
+where.SetParameters("carol@example.com", 21)

 where.Append(" AND Age <= ?", 60)

-where.String() // returns: "Email = ?
+where.String() // "Email = ?
 AND Age >= ?
 AND Age <= ?"

-where.GetParameters() // returns: []interface{}{"elephant@orm.io", 20, 60}
+where.GetParameters() // []any{"alice@example.com", 18, 60}

 // WHERE 1 ORDER BY Age